ARCCA/intro-to-machine-learning-applications/_episodes/04-keras-tensorflow-mnist-dataset.md

 As other Machine Learning algorithms, ANNs have their own set of parameters that need to be specified and tweak in order to create, train and use a model.
-We will try to exeplify these parameters and steps through solving a very simple deep learning problem.
+We will try to exemplify these parameters and steps through solving a very simple deep learning problem.
 For this we will use Keras API which is a beautifully designed and simple high-level API for building, training, evaluating and running neural networks.
 Despite its simplicity it is flexible enough to allow you to build a wide variety